Best Rucksack For Travelling Guide

 The art of successful backpacking is to pack as light as possible and only pack the essential items you require!

 You can read more about this on the following page: Back Packing Essentials

 Expansion Section: An ‘Expansion’ section on a rucksack is simply an extra piece of material (at the top of the rucksack on the opening).
 It is a very useful feature to have, as it allows you to increase the storage of the rucksack, if you have to overfill the rucksack at anytime.

 The majority of rucksacks are somewhat water resistant, especially the main body of the rucksack.
 The more expensive rucksack should certainly be water resistant but if possible, try to find a rucksack that has a rain cover attached.

-Remember, when you are backpacking around the world, your rucksack will be subject to all different types of abuse from being thrown onto buses, planes and trains.
-The added bonus of a rain cover is that it also offers protection for your rucksack from thieves who may target vulnerable traveller.
+Remember, when you are backpacking around the world, your rucksack will be subject to all different types of abuse.
+This can range from from being thrown onto buses, planes and trains to being subject to different weather conditions.
+The added bonus of a rain cover is that it also offers protection for your rucksack from thieves who may target vulnerable travellers.

-When you buy a backpack it is nice to have one which offers you easy access to your belongings or necessary items that you may need.
-Having various compartments that can be accessed from the top, sides and even the bottom is very beneficial.
+When you buy a backpack, it is nice to have one which offers you easy access to your belongings or necessary items that you may need.
+Having various compartments that can be accessed from the top, sides and even the bottom is very beneficial!

 Base Opening: Base openings are a handy feature, that allow you to access your rucksack from the bottom.
 However, these are generally only found on the bigger sized rucksacks.

 The price on rucksacks certainly vary but a good quality reasonably priced one should be adequate.
-If your budget will allow, it is better to pay a little more in the beginning as it will save you money in the long term.
+If your budget will allow, it is better to pay a little more in the beginning, as it will save you money in the long term.